biometryhub/IBS_conference/content/tourism.md

 - The [tram in Adelaide](https://adelaidemetro.com.au/timetables/trams) is free to ride within the CBD boundaries and out to the Entertainment Centre.
 - There is a free [City Connector bus](https://www.adelaidemetro.com.au/Timetables-Maps/Special-Services/Free-City-Services) which loops both directions around the CBD.
 - There are also [Free Bikes](https://www.bikesa.asn.au/adelaidefreebikes) scattered around the CBD if pedal power is more your style.
-Adelaide is very bike friendly with a very flat cbd with plenty of bike lanes.
+Adelaide is very bike friendly with a very flat CBD with plenty of bike lanes.

 ## Travelling further